 You will be taught through a mixture of large and small group sessions.
 Large groups take the form of lectures to all students.
 A significant number of large group sessions are pre-recorded and accessed online.
 Most teaching is delivered to small groups of up to 18 students, all advocacy and conferencing sessions are taught to groups of six students.

-The teaching will take place in small group sessions (SGS), which are all delivered face-to face and comprise of no more than six students.
+The teaching will take place in small group sessions (SGS), which are all delivered face-to face and comprise of no more than eighteen students.
 Large group sessions (LGS), will comprise of a mixture of face-to face and pre-recorded sessions.
 The purpose of the SGS and LGS is to ensure that all parts of syllabi are taught.
 In addition, use will be made of introductory and recap short recordings, drop-in sessions and online tests.

 The small groups will be discussion based and prior to the sessions you will be given specific questions to research and prepare answers for.
 The majority of SGSs will be of a two-hour duration.

 The timing of teaching sessions and assessments has been carefully considered to ensure that you have enough opportunity to practise and receive feedback.
 This is essential to enable you to reflect on your oral performances and your written work, and then make refinements taking into account both peer and tutor feedback.